tthorntone/AdNauseam-Wiki/Badware-risks.md

 uBlock is not an antivirus, the sole purpose is to _remind_ a user of what is ahead, and the feature is more useful to non-technical users, who are more likely to be the target of badware.

-Below are sites currently part of the list, and links giving further information as to why.
+Below are sites currently part of the list, or sites being candidate for the list (will be added once there are enough sources to support the _badware risks_ qualifier), and links giving further information as to why.
 Feel free to add _good_ sources if you find more.

 #### download.com